Slip and Fall / Premises Liability Attorney Indianapolis

 We know what needs to be done to build a strong case.
 From examining medical records to consulting with experts or visiting the scene of the accident, we take the necessary steps to build a compelling legal case.

 Make your slip and fall accident matter.
 Make us your lawyer for life.
-Contact Hocker & Associates, LLC.
+Contact Hocker Law, LLC.
 We offer a free consultation to all potential clients.
 And best of all, you only pay fees if we win your premises liability case.
 Call (317) 578-1630 right now.